madprops/gifmaker/README.md

 ## Usage <a name="usage"></a>

+Use the installed `gifmaker` command if you used `pipx`.

+---

-Run `gifmaker/main.py` using the Python in the virtual env:
+Or run `gifmaker/main.py` using the Python in the virtual env:

 ```shell
 venv/bin/python -m gifmaker.main
 ```

 There's a `run.sh` that does this.

----

-Or use the installed command `gifmaker` if you used `pipx`.

 ---